**We regret to announce that due to the COVID-19 pandemic, the Qatar Airways/McGill Air Law Speed Moot Court Competition

 The 2020 Qatar Airways/McGill Air Law Speed Moot Court Competition will provide law students at the undergraduate and graduate levels with the unique opportunity to grapple with fascinating topics and legal issues in aviation, and provide a platform for budding lawyers to perfect their oral advocacy and public speaking skills.
 Participants in the moot court will be able to obtain a one-credit recognition.
 This year, for the first time, participation in the moot court competition will also be open to students registered in all Quebec and Ontario law schools.

 This will be the third staging of the air law speed moot court competition.
 As in previous years, awards and prizes will be given for the winning team, the runner-up team, the best oralist and runner-up best oralist, and once again there will be a special “Spirit of the Moot” award chosen by the participating students.

 The novelty of the “speed moot” Competition is that it is based entirely on oral arguments rather than written briefs, thereby providing law students with opportunities to engage in a lively manner with complex and current issues in international aviation law and policy.
 Adding to the uniqueness of this event, the moot court problems for the Competition focus on issues of relevance to the agenda of the Montreal-based International Civil Aviation Organization (ICAO).
 ICAO officials will be among the prestigious panels of judges for the Competition.

 The 2020 Qatar Airways/McGill Air Law Speed Moot Competition will be held on 2 and 3 April 2020 in the elegant surroundings of the McGill Faculty Club in Montreal.

 To participate, each team must have two members.
 There will be no written submissions.
 Teams will make oral arguments only.

-Before registering, please pay attention to the following conditions of participation from Student Affairs Office
+For McGill students intending to register, please pay attention to the following conditions of participation from Student Affairs Office: